 When facing a contested divorce or uncontested divorce in New York State, property division must either be agreed upon by both parties or ruled upon by the Court.
 In New York State, equitable distribution is the process which is used to allocate the division of property between spouses.
 Although there are laws laid out to this effect in New York, determining what is marital property and what is separate property can be extremely complex and difficult, and requires the expertise of a seasoned divorce attorney to navigate.

 Equitable distribution refers to the process for dispersing property acquired by or owned by either spouse upon the termination of the marriage.
 When a marriage is dissolved, the courts must make decisions regarding the distribution of property.
-There are a number of factors that the court must consider before the property is divided, regardless of whether the divorcing couple hails from Hudson, Catskill, Poughkeepsie, Kingston, or any other town or city in New York State.
+There are a number of factors that the court must consider before the property is divided, regardless of whether the divorcing couple hails from Hudson, Catskill, Poughkeepsie, Albany, East Greenbush, or any other town or city in New York State.

 Dividing property fairly in a NYS divorce settlement can be a daunting and confusing task.